 Example 4: The City of Oakland sends a crew to trim overgrown city-owned trees.
 One of the crew members forgets to dispose of the branches that he has trimmed off, and they block part of the bike lane on the road underneath the tree.
 A bicyclist crashes into the pile of branches and is injured.
 The dangerous condition was created by the negligence of a City employee acting within the scope of his work.
 Whether the City had notice of the condition is therefore irrelevant; it may be liable even without notice, based on its employee’s negligence.

 Example 5: The County of Sacramento owns an irrigation canal.
 The County has actual notice that an alligator has taken residence in the canal.
 The County considers “putting down” the alligator or posting warning signs, but ends up taking no action.
 The alligator is hungry and tries to eat a seagull, which narrowly escapes after being bitten.
 The seagull bleeds as it flies away, then dies midair, and crashes into the electrical wires below.
 The wires break, fall onto a nearby house, and electrocute one of the residents, causing injury.
 Although the County had notice of the dangerous condition, the actual injury that resulted was not the reasonably foreseeable result of that condition.
 The County is most likely not liable for the resident’s injury.

 If you have been injured by a dangerous condition on public property, you may have the right to hold the government accountable.
 However, there are special procedures and deadlines that you must follow.
 Generally, you only have 6 month since the date of your harm to initially present your claim to the government entity, and there are special procedures you must follow in doing so.
-Don’t waste time - consult the Oakland premises liability attorneys at Spencer Young Law today for a free consultation!
+Don't waste time - consult an Oakland premises liability attorney at Spencer Young Law today for a free consultation!